Daniel-Ankah/CyberSecurity/README.md

 # Project of the Day

-Project             Status
+Installation of Tools of the trade:
-Packet Tracer        Completed
+Packet Tracer
-Wireshark            Completed
+Wireshark
-Kali Linux            Completed
+Kali Linux

+Completed